ar0ne/rails_blog_app/README.md

 # Introducing

-This's simple blog application written on Ruby on Rails.
-Just CRUD for user and article entity.
+This's proof-of-concept blog application written on Ruby on Rails 5.
+Here we have CRUD for user and article entities.
+I used sqlite which is default database for RoR, but if you need it, you can always migrate to another database.

 ## How to install